Language and Syntax Documentation

 description = "This action will make a GET request to the specified URL!"

-url = "https://example.com/${input.my_var.query_path}"
+url = "https://example.com/${variable.my_var.query_path}"

 }